Ferdinand Marcos: Legal cases

 Within two weeks of his arrival to the United States, hundreds of criminal and civil cases against the Marcos clique were filed in Hawaii, San Francisco, and New York.
 Marcos made personal appeals to Reagan to put a stop to these cases.
-In June 1988 National Security Advisor Colin Powell recommended proceeding with indictments of the Marcoses, as he reviewed the cases as forwarded by United States Attorney for the Southern District of New York Rudy Giuliani.
+In June 1988 National Security Advisor Colin Powell recommended proceeding with indictments of the Marcoses as he reviewed the cases as forwarded by United States Attorney for the Southern District of New York Rudy Giuliani.
 Reagan tacitly approved.
-On August 4, Marcos stated that he had head of state immunity to resist subpoenas by a federal grand jury to produce his finger and palm prints, and failed to consent to investigators to review his bank accounts.
+On August 4, Marcos stated that he had head of state immunity to resist subpoenas by a federal grand jury to produce his finger and palm prints and failed to consent to investigators to review his bank accounts.
 By August 18, a bench warrant of arrest was issued against the Marcoses.
-By October of that year, Reagan personally wrote to Marcos informing him that he believed in his innocence of the charges against him, but reminding him that the case was out of his hands.
+By October of that year, Reagan personally wrote to Marcos, informing him that he believed in his innocence of the charges against him but reminding him that the case was out of his hands.
 He assured him that they would have every opportunity to prove their innocence.

 Giuliani pressed for indicting the Marcoses for violating the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The RICO Act focuses specifically on racketeering and allows the leaders of a syndicate to be tried for the crimes they ordered others to do or assisted them in doing.
 For example, before RICO, a person who instructed someone else to murder could be exempt from prosecution because they did not personally commit the crime.
-In his next letter to President Reagan on October 20, Marcos complained that Giuliani was giving them nothing but an ultimatum to plead guilty, and even to testify against others, including his own family.
+In his next letter to President Reagan on October 20, Marcos complained that Giuliani was giving them nothing but an ultimatum to plead guilty and even to testify against others, including his own family.

 Personal life

-Ferdinand was baptized and raised into the Philippine Independent Church.
+Marriages and children

-Marcos lived with a common-law wife, Carmen Ortega, an Ilocana mestiza who was 1949 Miss Press Photography.
+Marcos lived with a common-law wife, Carmen Ortega, an Ilocana mestiza who was the 1949 Miss Press Photography.
 They had three children and resided for about two years at 204 Ortega Street in San Juan.
 In August 1953, their engagement was announced in Manila dailies.
 Not much is known about what happened to Ortega and their children.

-He subsequently converted to Catholicism in later life to marry Imelda Trinidad Romualdez.
+Marcos, who was baptized and raised into the Philippine Independent Church, subsequently converted to Catholicism in later life to marry Imelda Trinidad Romualdez.
 They married on April 17, 1954, 11 days after they first met.
-They had three biological children: Imee, Bongbong and Irene Marcos.
+They had three biological children: Imee, Bongbong, and Irene Marcos.
 Marcos's fourth child with Ortega was born after his marriage to Imelda.
 Marcos and Imelda later adopted a daughter, Aimee.

+Extramarital affairs

 Marcos had an affair with American actress Dovie Beams from 1968 to 1970.
 According to reports by the Sydney Morning Herald, Marcos also had an affair with former Playboy model Evelin Hegyesi around 1970 and sired a child with her, Analisa Josefa.